a-type/website/src/pages/blog/lofi-sync.md

 ### Patches

 Operations apply patches.
-Patches are lists of changes to make to a document. lofi uses JSON-Patch as the primary syntax for patches.
+Patches are lists of changes to make to a document.
+I'll use JSON-Patch as the syntax for patches.
 A JSON-Patch operation looks like this:

 ```
 {